- Anatomical terminology

 The joints forming the rib cage are the following:

-• Intervertebral joints - articulations between adjacent vertebrae.
+- Intervertebral joints - articulations between adjacent vertebrae.
 Each intervertebral joint consists of an intervertebral disc and two facet or zygapophyseal joints.
-The intervertebral discs are symphyses, but their fibrocartilage contains a gel-like substance (nucleus pulposus).
+The intervertebral joints are symphyses, but the intervertebral discs contain a gel-like substance (nucleus pulposus).

 Thoracic apertures